uesu/mastercomfig-install-guide/README.md

 Download [here](https://github.com/mastercomfig/mastercomfig/releases) or [here](https://mastercomfig.com/download)

-* First, download which preset and addons you want to use, it should be in the assets (if you are on github), click the file and it will be downloaded.
+* First, download the preset and addons that you would like to use.
+Downloading to the mastercomfig website is also recommended as you can customize the preset quality (customizing modules).
+You can find the files on the release assets if you are on Github.

 * Once downloaded, place the vpk files on your desktop, create a folder, name it **custom** and put the vpk files in the folder.